Alex-Veskoukis/mini_batch_gradient_descent_SVM/README.md

-Multiclass SVM using mini-batch Stochastic Gradient Descent (mbSGD) solver.
+Multiclass SVM using mini-batch Gradient Descent (mbSGD) solver.

 The mathematical objective function for the soft margin SVM using parameters w and b is given by: